 DISCLOSURE: Some of the links in this post contain affiliate links.
 Know that I only promote products I personally use and stand behind.
 To learn more about my affiliates, please review my disclosure policy here.

 Consider comfortable costumes for your kids this Halloween!
-Learn how to create the most adorable tiger Halloween Costumes base on a black hoodie or a black onesie for a pair of siblings!
+Learn how to create the most adorable tiger Halloween Costumes based on a black hoodie or a black onesie for a pair of siblings!

 In an effort to continue making my kids’ Halloween costumes as long as possible, I began brainstorming this year’s concepts at the end of August.
 Like most toddlers, Brielle is really into animals and likes to say “I’m a tiger momma!
 ROAR” so this year’s choice of costume came pretty easily.
 Tiger it is… for both her and Hailey!